imannms/laravel-s3-cache-driver/README.md

 The repository is originally forked from `Illuminate\Cache\FileStore`.

-The advantages of using S3 is because S3 have an **unlimited storage** or **big storage**.
-You can cache everything without worried about your storage capacity.
-And it's cheap.
+The advantages of using S3:
+- S3 have an **unlimited storage** or **big storage**.
+- You can cache everything without worried about running out of storage capacity.
+- It's cheap!

-Redis, Memcached, and almost others laravel default cache store have a limited storage.
+Note: Redis, Memcached, and almost others laravel default cache store have a limited storage.

 ---